 Some piercings require a sports & fitness break of several weeks.
 New belly button piercings, for example, pose a risk to almost any sports type or fitness activity due to their central position on the body.

-That’s why you should only get pierced when your fitness program allows for a break, because you can’t really – and shouldn’t anyways – take out a brand-new piercing.
-Many students therefore get piercings right before summer break, as the time away from school is often enough for the piercing to heal so that they can take it out and practice sports after the break without problems.
+That’s why you should only get pierced when your fitness program allows for a break because you can’t really–and shouldn’t anyway–take out a brand-new piercing.
+Many students, therefore, get piercings right before summer break, as the time away from school is often enough for the piercing to heal so that they can take it out and practice sports after the break without problems.

-During the healing phase, a piercing is like an open wound representing a risk for viral and bacterial infections.
+A piercing is like an open wound representing a risk for viral and bacterial infections during the healing phase.
 At worst, inflammations caused by dirty hands or sweat can lead to blood poisoning.

 A freshly pierced body also needs to stay away from swim training, no matter where the piercing is situated.
 Contact with chlorine water can lead to inflammation for up to six weeks after getting pierced.